-Our Rapid7 Insight cloud is hosted on Amazon Web Services (AWS).
+Our Rapid7 Insight Platform is hosted on Amazon Web Services (AWS).
 We carefully uphold our responsibilities in the Shared Responsibility Model, and fully use their data analytics technologies and strong security architecture.
 The result: the data you entrust to us is reliable, available, and confidential.

 You can select where your data is physically stored with AWS Availability Zone deployment options across the US, EU, CA, and AU regions.
-InsightIDR deployment starts with easy-to-use, on-premises collectors responsible for secure data transport to the Insight cloud.
+InsightIDR deployment starts with easy-to-use, on-premises collectors responsible for secure data transport to the Insight Platform.
 These collectors sit behind your firewall, respond to changes in your environment, and securely transmit relevant data to our platform for analysis.

 InsightIDR is a multi-tenant application: Every Rapid7 customer’s data is isolated and encrypted at rest in its own individual database, preventing other customers from accessing your user data.
 As an additional safeguard, each customer’s log data is tokenized using a unique UUID that walls the data off from other customers, isolating your company’s data.

 All of your data is encrypted before it is pushed from deployed on-premises collectors to the Insight Platform.
 InsightIDR employs public key cryptography and challenge-response handshakes to ensure the security of your data and the integrity of the credentials entrusted to the Insight Platform.